4. The Log Pipeline: Inputs → Rulesets → Actions¶

 Inputs feed messages into rsyslog.

-Messages enter a ruleset, which decides what to do.
+Each message enters a ruleset, which decides what to do with it.

-The actions are a set of destinations that run in order by default (serial).
-Concurrency is possible (e.g., per-action queues), but that’s advanced and not needed here.
+Actions are destinations that execute in order by default (serial).
+Concurrency is possible through per-action queues or worker threads, but that’s an advanced topic.

 if ($programname == "tut04") then {